prentissw/obsidian-charted-roots/README.md

 - **Bi-Directional Linking (Optional):** Configure automatic two-way relationship synchronization (e.g., setting a father automatically sets the child) with flexible settings for manual or automatic sync.

-- **Relayout Command:** Recalculate and restore the optimized genealogical layout with a single command if Canvas nodes are manually rearranged.
+- **Regenerate Canvas:** Update existing canvases with current relationship data and settings.
+Recalculate layout, apply new styling options, and preserve tree metadata—all with a single command or right-click menu.

-- **Arrow Styling:** Customize relationship visualization with three arrow styles: directed (→) for generational flow, bidirectional (↔) for reciprocal relationships, or undirected (—) for cleaner layouts.
-Configure separately for parent-child and spouse relationships.
+- **Canvas Styling:** Comprehensive styling options within the JSON Canvas spec: node coloring (gender-based, generation-based, or monochrome), arrow styles (directed, bidirectional, undirected), and edge colors.
+Configure parent-child and spouse relationships independently for clean, professional genealogical visualizations.

 - **Privacy & Obfuscation:** Optional data obfuscation for exports and canvas display.
 Protect PII when sharing family trees publicly, for demonstrations, or for research collaboration while preserving relationship structure.
 Selectively obfuscate all individuals, living persons only, minors only, or combine filters for maximum privacy protection.